 Measure the flour

-To ensure a fudgy brownie, weigh the flour for accuracy to 184 g.
+To ensure fudgy brownies, weigh the flour for accuracy to 184 g.
 If it's not well measured, you could get a cake-like brownie!

 Baking powder makes everything better